rairou/tres/.github/readme.md

 # TRES APP

-A react-native app for TRES device, an arduino based security device (Research paper is currently unavailable).
+A react-native app for TRES (ˈtrās) device, an arduino based security device (Research paper is currently unavailable).

 #### NOTE:
 App is tested in android.
 If you want to compile yourself in ios, the icon and splash screen is not configured